RJ Lee 6 min read

 A scientific evaluation of damage claims centers on the question of whether the mere presence of particulate on a surface is evidence of damage.
 The answer will depend on a variety of factors, including Subject particulate adhesion to the surface, particulate weathering characteristics, and surface durability.
-Knowledge of material properties is necessary to evaluate modes of potential damage include aesthetic, mechanical/abrasive, and corrosive mechanisms.
-The visible appearances of surfaces are a common cause for complaints as are event-driven observations (e.g. wind-driven plume from an industrial source or building demolition) raise concerns about observable dustiness.
-Carbonaceous particulate matter such as coal dust will be more visible than particulate with lighter color appearance such as some sands; iron particulate can be reactive leading to staining or discoloration.
-A key technical issue becomes whether staining or discoloration is damage if it can be cleaned.
+Knowledge of material properties is necessary to evaluate modes of potential damage including aesthetic, mechanical/abrasive, and corrosive mechanisms.
+The visible appearances of surfaces are a common cause for complaints as event-driven observations (e.g. wind-driven plume from an industrial source or building demolition) raise concerns about observable dustiness.
+Carbonaceous particulate matter such as coal dust will be more visible than particulate with a lighter color appearance such as some sands; iron particulate can be reactive leading to staining or discoloration.
+A key technical issue becomes whether staining or discoloration is damaged if it can be cleaned.
 Industrial cleaning protocols exist for many types of particulate but may have limitations for some applications or environments.
 Evaluation of whether the useful life of an affected piece of property has been reduced is part of forensic investigations of this nature.
 This can only be answered through knowledge of particulate properties, surface properties, and background impacts from environmental exposures.

 - non-reactive particles may persist for longer periods of time, but may have difficulty adhering to surfaces and wash or blow away with time;